 Aquamarine means “sea water colored”.

 The interesting thing is that the blue beryls worth grinding occur in pegmatites.
-The deposits are steadily dwindling, even from the main supplier country Brazil the raw material is scarce and prices are rising.
+The reserves are constantly running out, even from the main supplier country Brazil, raw materials are becoming scarce and prices are rising.
 There is also less and less material in good qualities from Mozambique and Nigeria.